 - This series of videos adopted a free-and-easy QnA approach to their interviews.
 Unlike the other interview videos mentioned, the employees could respond in a more casual and personable manner as their intention was to reach out and connect with potential Shopee employees.

 - We liked that each employees’ answers were short and straight to the point.
 The key points of their answers were also emphasised with the on-screen text overlays.
 This made the video easy to follow through from start to end, which meant that viewers were more likely to watch the entire video without clicking away.

-If you are interested in engaging a professional videography service for your corporate video production, drop our project coordinators a message and we will get back to you.
+Drop our project cooridnators a message today and we will get back to you.